Bira/octopus-carnival/_drafts/dfrpg-adventurers-chapter-07-2.md

   for the amount of protection it provides.
 Comes in Standard, Heavy, Extra-Heavy and Epic (DR 6 to 9).

-You probably won't be affording anything heavier than light mail out of character creation, and even then you can't afford a full suit of it without expending some character points on starting money.
+You probably won't be affording anything heavier than light mail or scale out of character creation, and even then you can't afford a full suit of it without expending some character points on starting money.

 You can layer armor, with some restrictions on type.
-Their DR more or less adds together, but layered armor at anywhere other than your head imposes a -1 penalty to DX.
+Their DR more or less adds together, but layered armor anywhere other than your head imposes a -1 penalty to DX.

 Whether you decide to go for the fiddly rules or not, you have pretty much total freedom to describe your armor as anything you can imagine, as long as it has